 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description with strong trigger terms, clear 'when' guidance, and excellent distinctiveness due to the Langfuse-specific focus.
+This is a well-structured skill description with strong completeness and excellent trigger term coverage.
 Its main weakness is that the capability descriptions could be more concrete—listing specific tools, integrations, or detailed actions rather than high-level categories like 'metrics, dashboards, and alerts'.
+The Langfuse-specific focus makes it highly distinctive and unlikely to conflict with other skills.

 Suggestions